-For each A Level subject you study a pass grade is achieved from A to E. For most subjects this will be based on a final examination (or multiple examinations) at the end of the two-year course.
-Some subjects will also include coursework elements in their subject.
+For each A Level subject you study a pass grade is achieved from A\ to E. For most subjects this will be based on a final examination (or multiple examinations) at the end of the two-year course.
+Some subjects will also include coursework elements.
 Universities will base offers of a place on a course based on your predicted A Level grades.
 These offers may be on 'points' and not specifically grades, this information will be available on the UCAS website: www.ucas.com

 What else will I gain from completing an A Level programme?

 In addition to studying your three chosen A Levels the aim at Hautlieu is to develop you as a student beyond the constraints of the classroom and encourage you to become a global citizen with well-developed skills in many areas.
 Alongside your A Level subjects you will also follow a mandator y Enrichment Programme, called HELP.

 HELP - The Hautlieu Extended Learning Programme will support and help you to extend your skills in a range of different topics which will complement, but differ, from the A Levels you are studying.
 Alongside developing your academic skills such as independent thinking and research analysis, HELP will enrich students learning by building on problem solving skills, team working and the opportunity to experience and learn something new.

 All courses

-- All courses require you to have achieved English Language at Grade 4 or C Grade and four other subjects at minimum Grade 4 or C (one of these could be Mathematics).

-- + In addition to the minimum GCSE requirements above, we will expect a strong commitment to study.
+- All courses require you to have achieved English Language at Grade 4 and four other subjects at minimum Grade 4 (one of these could be Mathematics). - In addition to the minimum GCSE requirements above, we will expect a strong commitment to study.
 Without this, GCSE results alone are insufficient.
-For all courses, we will request a reference from your current school.

-- Refer to specific subject pages for further requirements.
+For all courses, we will request a reference from your current school. - + Refer to specific subject pages for further requirements.

 Entry requirements

 Additional information

-- + All courses require you to have achieved English Language at Grade 4 or C Grade and four other subjects at minimum Grade 4 or C.

 - All students applying to study Art, Drama & Theatre, Music and Music Technology will be required to attend an audition or provide a portfolio.
-See further subject specific entry requirements on each subject page.

-- If you are taking a BTEC course or similar in Year 11, it will count as the equivalent of a GCSE Grade 4 or C in a related subject at the appropriate level.
-Double GCSE awards, with the exception of Science, will count as ONE subject.

-- + All other non-GCSE courses will be considered at our discretion in terms of their suitability for progression to A Level.

-- + All sixth form courses are demanding and it is desirable that you embark upon these courses having achieved well above the minimum entry requirements in your selected subjects.
-It is possible therefore that students who attain our minimum entry requirement of 5 GCSE subjects at Grade 4 or C may be advised that A Level study is not suitable.
+See further subject specific entry requirements on each subject page. - + If you are taking a BTEC course or similar in Year 11, it will count as the equivalent of a GCSE Grade 4 in a related subject at the appropriate level.
+Double GCSE awards, with the exception of Science, will count as ONE subject. - All other non-GCSE courses will be considered at our discretion in terms of their suitability for progression to A Level. - + All sixth form courses are demanding and it is desirable that you embark upon these courses having achieved well above the minimum entry requirements in your selected subjects.
+It is possible therefore that students who attain our minimum entry requirement of 5 GCSE subjects at Grade 4 may be advised that A Level study is not suitable.

-- + We reserve the right not to run a course should demand be insufficient.

-- + All applicants will receive careful consideration and individual advice on their suitablity for our post 16 programme throughout the application process by the Hautlieu admissions team.
+- + We reserve the right not to run a course should demand be insufficient. - + All applicants will receive careful consideration and individual advice on their suitablity for our post 16 programme throughout the application process by the Hautlieu admissions team.

 Courses

 SUBJECT A LEVEL LEVEL 3

 Art +

 Biology +

 Business +

 Chemistry +

-Computer Science +
+ComputerScience +

 Design, Engineer, Construct!
 (A Level Equivalent) +

 Design & Technology +

 Drama & Theatre +

 Economics +

 English Language & Literature +

 English Language +

 English Literature +

 Film Studies +

 French +

+Further Mathematics +

 Geography +

 History +

-іст +
+Information Technology Data Analytics (AAQ) +

 Mathematics +

-Further Mathematics +

 Mathematical Studies (Core Maths - AS Equivalent) +

 Media Studies +

 Music +

-Music Technology +
+MusicTechnology +

 Philosophy +

 Photography +

 Physical Education +

 Physics +

 Psychology +

+Religious Studies +

 Spanish +

+Statistics +

 Art

 Are you interested in: Creative approaches to art and design?

 Head of subject: Mr Cole

-Exam board: OCR

-Exam code/s: H601

 Entry requirements for A Level: Standard Hautlieu entry requirements.
 Students will be invited to submit evidence of their work.

-The creative industries, design, architecture, curatorship, film, illustration, teaching and lecturing,
+The creative industries, design, architecture, curatorship, film, illustration, teaching and lecturing.